Enhancing Causal Reasoning in Large Language Models: A Causal Attribution Model for Precision Fine-Tuning

-Corresponding to the four scenarios outlined above, we generate four sets of data samples for each causal pair.
-These samples share certain instruction components, such as variable names, definitions, and the four scenarios described above.
+\textbf{Data generation pipeline.} We generate four sets of data for each causal pair, corresponding to the outlined four scenarios.
+These sets share certain instruction components, such as variable names, definitions, and scenario descriptions.
 Additionally, for scenario (1), we instruct the LLM that \textit{if the causal relationship is undefined, it should utilize its knowledge to infer the causal pairs}.
 This highlights the higher priority of numerical data in our proposed fine-tuned model.
-These four samples are provided with distinct numerical outcomes obtained from running LinGAM, aligning with the four scenarios outlined earlier (see Figure \ref{fig:ft10}).
-Meanwhile, the ground-truth causal pair is in accordance with the outcome of the LinGAM analysis.
-We observe that during the fine-tuning process, randomizing the order of variables when introducing the variable names and their definitions is necessary.
-This step helps prevent LLMs from overfitting to the order and encourages them to consider other relevant information.
-In total, we collect 300 causal pairs and generate 1200 samples for training purposes.
-Additionally, we gather 106 causal pairs and generate 424 samples for testing.
-The test data encompass more challenging pairs extracted from Sachs data.
+Each dataset contains unique numerical outcomes from LiNGAM analyses, matching the described scenarios (see Figure \ref{fig:ft10}).
+The identified ground-truth pairs align with LiNGAM results.
+During fine-tuning, we randomize variable order when introducing names and definitions to prevent LLM overfitting and promote broader information consideration.
+We compile 300 causal pairs, generating 1200 training samples and an additional 106 pairs producing 424 testing samples.
+The test samples contain more challenging pairs extracted from Sachs data.